ppmd/ppmd/README.rst

 * A C/C++ compiler, preferably intel (see ``PPMD_CC_MAIN`` environment variable).
 * CUDA Toolkit if targeting CUDA.

-To pip install python packages:
+The recomended installation method is to create a Python virtual enviroment then install PPMD with:

-``pip install --no-cache-dir -r requirements.txt``
+``pip install --no-cache-dir git+https://bitbucket.org/wrs20/ppmd@master``

-For CUDA support:
+For CUDA support please subsequently install PyCUDA:

-``pip install --no-cache-dir -r requirements_cuda.txt``
+``pip install --no-cache-dir pycuda``

+The installation can then by customised with the enviroment variables defined below.

 Environment Variables